What is Monsterhearts about?

 13 reasons why

 A girl in her sophomore year commits suicide.
-Before doing so, she records her thoughts and emotions about 13 peers that were close to her.
+Before doing so, she records her thoughts and emotions about 13 peers who were close to her.
 One of them drove her to this act.
-A tense and dark story, spot on for Monsterhearts.
+A tense and dark story, perfect on for Monsterhearts.
 Includes many different characters and plotlines.
-Season one is highly acclaimed.
-Can’t vouch for the other ones.
+Season one is highly acclaimed, but I can’t vouch for the other ones.

 The Serpent King